 In hypochondriasis, people are preoccupied with the fear of having a serious disease or are preoccupied with the belief that they actually have a disease.
 These feelings are usually based on a misinterpretation of normal bodily sensations or minor physical symptoms.

-Hypochondriasis most commonly begins during early adulthood and appears to occur equally among men and women.
+Hypochondriasis begins most commonly during early adulthood and appears to affect both sexes equally.

 Last full review/revision June 2008 by Katharine A. Phillips, MD